 What happens after I have submitted a Fight Review Application Form?

-Once BSA has satisfied itself that the application is compliant to the rules for a fight review, the application will be submitted to the Sanctioning Committee, who will first decide whether or not there is basis for the review to be conducted.
+Once Boxing SA has satisfied itself that the application is compliant to the rules for a fight review, the application will be submitted to the Sanctioning Committee, who will first decide whether there is basis for the review to be conducted.
 If the Sanction Committee approves the review, the Sanction Committee will then recommend for the CEO to appoint, within five (5) working days, three (3) independent Ring Officials to review the fight.

 How long will it take to get the outcome of the fight review process?